Stevedee925/challengez_app/.cline/scratchpad.md

 2. Verified that the app loads correctly on a physical Android device
 3. Confirmed that the UI looks good and is functioning as expected

-Current focus: Setting up GitHub integration and version control
+GitHub integration completed:

-Implementation plan:
+1. Created GitHub repository at https://github.com/Stevedee925/challengez_app.git
-1. Create a GitHub repository for the project
+2. Connected local repository to GitHub remote
-2. Connect the local repository to the GitHub remote
+3. Committed all changes with message "Implement core app features: fasting timer, journal, challenges, and rituals"
-3. Commit all current changes
+4. Successfully pushed code to GitHub

-4. Push the commits to GitHub
+Current focus: Moving on to the next task

 After completing GitHub integration, we'll continue with:
 - Creating an onboarding flow for new users